 Ndel1, the mammalian homolog of NuDE from the filamentous fungus Aspergillus nidulans, is an atypical microtubule (MT)-associated protein (MAP) that was initially investigated in the contexts of neurogenesis and neuronal migration (Nguyen et al., Nat Cell Biol 2003; Shu et al., Neuron 2004; Chansard et al., Cytoskeleton 2011).
 Constitutive knockout mice for Ndel1 are embryonic lethal, thereby necessitating the creation a conditional knockout to probe the roles of Ndel1 in the postnatal brain.

-Why is our study important?
-The levels of Ndel1 are decreased in the hippocampus of schizophrenic patients.
+Why is this work important?
+The levels of Ndel1 and Reelin are decreased in the hippocampus of schizophrenic patients.
 Ndel1 dysfunction is also associated with major depression, lissencephaly and bipolar disorders.
-Like Ndel1, Reelin has been also implicated in neurological diseases.
 Mutations in Reelin underlie human cases with thickened cortex, pachygyria (indicative of impaired neuronal migration), significant cerebellar hypoplasia.
-The levels and functions/activities of Reelin are also deregulated in Alzheimer disease.
+Further, the levels and functions/activities of Reelin are deregulated in Alzheimer disease.
 By understanding the roles of these two proteins in the postnatal hippocampus, our work provides with a better understanding of the mechanisms underlying hippocampal dysfunction in brain diseases.